The Flying Saucer Pie Company, Mural and Exploring Mars

 Below is a fascinating video showing what Curiosity has accomplished as well as some of the earlier Mars rovers.

 Many people reported seeing flying saucers particularly back in the 1950s.
 Saucer-type crafts, as well as other shapes, are still occasionally spotted today.
 All are now referred to as UFOs or Unidentified Flying Objects.

-Personally I find it hard to believe that we are the only life forms in our entire solar system or what lies beyond in the vast universe.
+I find it hard to believe that we are the only life forms in our entire solar system or what lies beyond in the vast universe.
 There may or may not be little green men.
 If UFOs have some life forms studying us from afar, they would obviously be more advanced than us.
 We must appear much like savages to them with all of the killing taking place on earth.
 Why risk an encounter?

 That is how they have always operated, and it seems to be working just fine for them.
 The store opens an hour earlier during the holiday season, and police officers are hired to direct traffic.
 At that time of year, the waiting lines are long, and it is not unusual to have to wait for more than an hour to reach the counter and order the pies.
 People can only hope that their favorite kind is not already sold out for the day.

-The local news channels often feature the long lines of people waiting for their pies starting prior to Thanksgiving.
+The local news channels often feature the long lines of people waiting for their pies starting before Thanksgiving.
 In reading reviews of the pies, there are some negatives mixed in amidst the positives.
 All I can surmise is that this business which never advertises but always has enormous crowds of people vying to purchase their favorite types of pies year after year they are obviously doing something right.